 Move over Siri, The Google Assistant is here!
 That’s right.
 It doesn’t have a name, just Google Assistant.
 And no, you cannot give it a name… just yet (something to look forward to in a future update).
 But in terms of things you cannot do, that’s about it.

 Google Assistant is versatile and has a lot of cool features to make your life easier but it can get a bit confusing (and even overwhelming).
-So to clear any confusion you might have (especially new Android users), here’s our guide on the top 12 things to do with your Google Assistant in 2019.
+So to clear any confusion you might have (especially new Android users), here’s our guide on the top 12 things to do with the Google Assistant app in 2020.
 We’ll also go over the setup and some things users should know (mainly about your privacy).

 Google Assistant came out over 3 years ago and it wasn’t actually made to compete with Siri.
 For Google, this was part of something bigger.
 And it’s fair to say, it has grown into something massive.